-Ian Devonshire is a neuroscientist, author and science communicator currently working as the Senior Named Training & Competency Officer (NTCO) in the Bio-Support Unit.
-He is an Associate Lecturer in Neuroscience & Mental Health at the Open University and is also a Chartered Scientist registered with the Royal Society of Biology.
+Ian Devonshire is a neuroscientist, author and science communicator and is currently the Chief Experimental Officer in the Bio-Support Unit.
+He is also an Associate Lecturer in Neuroscience & Mental Health at the Open University and is a Chartered Scientist (CSci) registered with the Royal Society of Biology.

 Ian became interested in the workings of the human brain from a young age and enrolled onto one of the very first Neuroscience degree courses offered in the UK, at Sheffield University's Department of Biomedical Sciences.
 He then moved to the Department of Psychology in Sheffield to complete a doctorate in pre-clinical neuroimaging in which he applied state-of-the-art brain scanning techniques to the study of drug addiction, whilst also trying to understand more about the benefits and limitations of brain imaging.

 His research interests broadened with a move to the University of Oxford when he started applying his neuroscientific knowledge to the classroom, being particularly interested in how young people's intrinsic motivation to learn is a key factor for academic success and how the belief that one's own ability does not match up with what is required can be highly de-motivating.
 Ian studied pupils' attitudes to learning and whether we can use what we know about brain plasticity to change these attitudes.
 The relevance of this new style of research, in which neuroscience and psychology meet education, is being increasingly recognised by scientists, policy makers and educationalists.
 Fascinated by this new field, Ian spent time working to bring these disparate groups together as co-ordinator of a Parliamentary Group in the House of Lords tasked to debate Scientific Research in Learning and Education.
 Whilst at Oxford, such applied research was balanced with a number of concurrent, laboratory-based projects including investigating the impact of environmental enrichment on brain structure and sensory function, visualising dynamic cerebral cortical activity using voltage-sensitive dye imaging, measuring how general anaesthesia influences global measures of brain function, and both designing and developing physiological measurement tools to aid monitoring of animals while under anaesthesia in veterinary practice and scientific studies.